 - I. It is the policy of PA Health & Wellness that endometrial ablation using an FDA approved device is medically necessary when all the following criteria are met: - A. One of the following indications: - 1.
 Menorrhagia unresponsive to at least 3 months of hormonal or medical therapy (unless contraindicated to such therapy); or - 2.
-To stop residual menstrual bleeding after at least 6 months of androgen therapy in a female to male transgender person who meets the gender dysphoria and eligibility criteria in CP.MP.95 Gender Reassignment Surgery policy; - B. Cervical cytology and gynecological exam excludes significant cervical disease; - C. No structural anomalies, such as fibroids or polyps that require surgery or represent a contraindication to an ablation procedure, such as classical cesarean incision resulting in a weakened myometrium; - D. Endometrial sampling prior to the procedure has excluded malignancy or hyperplasia; - E. If anatomic or pathologic conditions exist that may result in a weakened myometrium, only a resectoscopic endometrial ablation is appropriate; - F. Does not have any of the following contraindications: - 1.
+Abnormal uterine bleeding, including residual menstrual bleeding after at least 6 months of androgen therapy in a female to male transgender person; - B. Cervical cytology and gynecological exam excludes significant cervical disease; - C. Endometrial sampling prior to the procedure has excluded malignancy or hyperplasia; - D. No structural anomalies, such as fibroids or polyps that require surgery or represent a contraindication to an ablation procedure, or previous transmyometrial uterine surgery (including classical cesarean); - E. If anatomic or pathologic conditions exist that may result in a weakened myometrium, only a resectoscopic endometrial ablation is appropriate; - F. Does not have any of the following contraindications: - 1.
 Premenopausal with future desire for fertility; - 2.
-Untreated disorders of hemostasis; - 3.
+Untreated disorders of hemostasis: - 3.
 Pregnancy at time of procedure; - 4.
 Intrauterine device at time of procedure; - 5.
-Active pelvic infection.

-II.
-It is the policy of PA Health & Wellness that endometrial ablation is experimental/investigational as follows:

-- A. Photodynamic endometrial ablation procedures; - B. For the treatment of all other conditions than those specified above.
+Active pelvic infection. - II.
+It is the policy of PA Health & Wellness that endometrial ablation is experimental/investigational as follows: - A. Photodynamic endometrial ablation procedures; - B. For the treatment of all other conditions than those specified above.